 3. Create a Fitness Plan

-Whether you play a sport or just want to maintain a healthy body, it’s important to incorporate a fitness plan into your high school schedule.
-Many students do yoga stretching to reduce stress, loosen tight muscles and improve flexibility.
-Studies have shown that regular exercise can improve your energy levels and focus.
-Choose an exercise routine that works well with your schedule, block off that time in your calendar and try your best to stick to your plan.
+Studies show that regular exercise improves your energy levels and focus, and positively impacts your mental health, so choose an exercise routine that works well with your schedule, block off that time in your calendar and try your best to stick to your plan.

 4. Read Your Class Syllabus